ThibArg/nuxeo-imagemetadata-utils/README.md

 * `xpath` is the path to the binary, in the document, holding then picture.
 It is set by default to `file:content`, which means the default main binary
 * When the `save` box is checked then the document will be automatically saved.
 Not checking this box is interesting when the next operations, for example, will also update some fields, so we want some time to avoid saving the document in the database, triggering events, etc.
+* `tool` lets you select which tool must be used: ImageMagick (default), GraphicsMagick or ExifTool.
 * The `properties` parameter is a list a `key=value` elements (separated by a line), where `key` is the XPATH of a field and `value`is the exact name (case sensitive) of a picture metadata field, as returned by the `identify -verbose` command of `ImageMagick` (sub-properties use a colon as separator: `image statistics:Overall:standard deviation` for example).
 You could use something like:<br/>
 ```
 dc:format=Format